 Rabbi Joel H. Zaiman began his tenure at Chizuk Amuno in 1980.
 Determined to intensify learning opportunities for both children and adults, Rabbi Zaiman expanded adult education programming and initiated the Board’s decision to open a day school in 1981.
-Following Rabbi Zaiman’s retirement, Rabbi Ronald J. Shulman was elected spiritual leader of Chizuk Amuno in 2004, eager to share his vision for the future of this historic congregation.
+Following Rabbi Zaiman’s retirement, Rabbi Ronald J. Shulman was elected spiritual leader of Chizuk Amuno from 2004 -2017.
+Rabbi Joshua Z. Gruenberg began his tenure as Senior Rabbi in July 2018.

 Each rabbi’s tenure has been marked by congregational accomplishments in education, communal service, support for the land of Israel, and significant contributions to the Jewish community in Baltimore and around the world.
 Chizuk Amuno Congregation has made, and continues to make, its mark on the history of American Jewry.